Out-of-Home Care Philanthropic Funders Network

 Since its inception in 2017, the OoHC Network Project provides a unique forum for its members to learn about the child and family services sector including trends, evidence and innovation in OoHC in Victoria and other jurisdictions.
 The OoHC Network also facilitates collaboration of both the philanthropic and child and family services sectors.

 In 2017 The Centre, Equity Trustees and the Sidney Myer Fund & the Myer Foundation commenced a partnership to deliver the OoHC Network Project.
-Since 2019 the OoHC Network has been solely funded by Equity Trustee’s Mars-Stride Trust and David Taylor Galt Charitable Trust.
+Since 2019 the OoHC Network has been solely funded by Equity Trustee’s with funding from the Mars-Stride Trust, The David Taylor Galt Charitable Trust, R.M.
+Ansett Trust and The James Raymond Hartley Charitable Trust.
 The Centre provides a key role in the OoHC Network through the provision of knowledge and expertise, plus its strong relationships with a range of stakeholders including the OoHC sector, State Government and those working in policy and research fields.

 The Centres advocacy for the rights of children and young people, in particular for those with an experience of OoHC brings a whole of system perspective of both the challenges and innovations and highlights the systemic change opportunity for philanthropy.